Katharine Wright Haskell: Life after the deaths of Wilbur and Bishop Milton Wright

 In 1914, two years after Wilbur's death, Katharine, Orville, and Bishop Milton Wright moved to Hawthorn Hill, a newly constructed mansion in the Dayton suburb of Oakwood.
 Bishop Wright died three years later.
 Carrie Kayler and her husband, Charles Grumbach, also had an apartment in the house.
 As his scientific career wound down, Orville became increasingly dependent on Katharine.
 While continuing to manage the household, she looked after his social schedule, correspondence, and business engagements along with his salaried secretary, Mabel Beck.
 She played an active behind-the-scenes role in Orville's decades-long struggle with the Smithsonian Institution to gain appropriate recognition for the Wright Brothers' invention.

 Group picture of Orville Wright, Bishop Milton Wright, Katharine Wright, Earl N. Findley, nephew Horace Wright, John R. McMahon, and Pliny Williamson, all seated on the lawn of Orville's home, Hawthorn Hill; Dayton, Ohio.

-As Orville's consort, Katharine attended many formal ceremonies and aviation events, such the International Air Races in St. Louis in 1923 and Dayton in 1924.
+As Orville's consort, Katharine attended many formal ceremonies and aviation events, such as the International Air Races in St. Louis in 1923 and Dayton in 1924.
 In September 1922, they helped the Wright Aeronautical Company christen the Wilbur Wright flying boat, designed by aviation pioneer Grover Loening, and participated in its maiden flight over the Hudson River.
 At the launch, Katharine and Orville were photographed standing beside Arctic explorer Vilhjalmur Stefansson, whose professional relationship with the youngest Wright brother led to a brief but intense emotional relationship with Katharine in the early 1920s, as documented in their extensive correspondence.

 Prominent in Dayton society, Katharine was a member of the Helen Hunt Club, a women's literary group; president of the Young Women's League; and a supporter of other civic organizations.
 She was the moving force behind the Oberlin Alumni Association in Dayton and served as her class secretary for many years.
 In 1923, she was elected to the Oberlin College board of trustees and served from 1924 until her death in 1929.
 As only the third female trustee in Oberlin's history, she exerted a strong influence in areas such as faculty and presidential appointments, building plans, and academic freedom.